 Scenario: Your initial project goal was to improve outdoor Wi-Fi at your company’s headquarters so employees and visitors can work from anywhere.
 During project execution, stakeholders ask you to expand the outdoor Wi-Fi reach to the operations center across the street and also allow download capabilities.

 Because IT project managers function as the go-between among team members, departments, and stakeholders, miscommunication can become a challenge if there isn’t an organized process in place to keep everyone informed.
-You can prioritize communication using IT project management tools and this can lead your team to success.
+Prioritize communication using IT project management tools to lead your team to success.

 Scenario: Your company agrees to work with a local school and improve their learning spaces with increased access to technology.
 The project involves installing Wi-Fi and donating 100 computers to the school, but your senior manager thought you were only donating 10 computers.